You know me? Who do you know then? – You know me? Then pleae, tell me who I am? (Dutch lyrics)

 You’re my bread, when I’m hungry – You’re my shelter from troubled winds – You’re my anchor in life’s ocean – But most of all, you’re my best friend

 From a didactical perspective I became interested in how people deal with information (take in, process, interpret).
 I lost every belief in authority, if I ever had it …, and do not believe anything or anybody in advance.
 I am convinced of a “larger consistency”, of an “underlying truth”, realising that we will never be able to reach it rationally.
 Something else is needed, call it insight or wisdom.
 I extend this to (as such again rationally of course) non rational perspectives on life.
 I collect expressions like: “something comes to mind”, “something pops into your head” a.o..
 Where does this “something” come from?
 Neurologists talk about actionpotential, synapses, membrans and axon.
 Let them.
 Don’t believe.
 It gave me a renewed interest for “mysticism”, although science will never leave me (completely).

 The Road goes on – and on and on

 The road we go.
 A powerful metaphor.
-From songtexts to TAO, and from TAO to Tolkien. the road we go, we want to go, we may go, we have to go, we can go.
-My inspiration became Chinese TAO.
+From songtexts to TAO, and from TAO to Tolkien.
+The road we go, we want to go, we may go, we have to go, we can go.
+My inspiration became the Chinese TAO.

 We often are strongly focused on the rational, on control and on results, and far less on the non-rational, on the spontaneous and on the process.
 Thereby we lost much of our potential and our possibilities.
 Or rather: we took them away from ourselves.